cwarden45/DTC_Scripts/Nebula/Downsample_IBD/README.md

 ## Kinship estimates with 1,541 variants
 ![Kinship for 2 SNP chip, Veritas WGA, and Nebula lcWGS](plink_kinship_2-SNP-chip_plus_2-SNP-chip_plus_Veritas_plus_Nebula_down50.png "Kinship estimates with 1,541 variants")

-While not as bad as the lower variant counts, I think this is approximately where I notice greater variaibilty in the **1000 Genomes parent-to-child** relatedness estimates.
+While not as bad as the lower variant counts, I think this is approximately where I notice greater variability in the **1000 Genomes parent-to-child** relatedness estimates.

 ## Kinship estimates with 770 variants
 ![Kinship for 2 SNP chip, Veritas WGA, and Nebula lcWGS](plink_kinship_2-SNP-chip_plus_2-SNP-chip_plus_Veritas_plus_Nebula_down100.png "Kinship estimates with 770 variants")